 Paving the way for better prostate cancer treatment

-Since 2007, countries including Canada, the US and the UK have been raising awareness about men’s health and diseases such as prostate and testicular cancer as part of the Movember campaign.
-Here we meet Catharine West, Professor of Radiation Biology at The University of Manchester who tells us about the discovery of a new targeted and improved form of prostate cancer treatment, which she led with University colleagues.
+Over the last decade, we have made significant progress in improving prostate cancer survival rates.
+Now, 86.6% of men diagnosed with prostate cancer in England survive their disease for five years or more.
+Here we meet Catharine West, Professor of Radiation Biology at The University of Manchester who tells us about the discovery of a new targeted and improved form of prostate cancer treatment, which she developed with University colleagues.

 We recently found a way to identify men with locally advanced prostate cancer who are less likely to respond well to treatment.
 The team created a method of selecting prostate cancer patients who would benefit from treatments which target oxygen-deficient (hypoxic) tumours.